Good Academic Standing, Academic Probation, and Academic Suspension

 Good Academic Standing

-Undergraduate good academic standing requires a semester grade point average (GPA) of 2.0.
-Graduate good standing requires a semester GPA of 2.7.
+Undergraduate good academic standing requires a cumulative grade point average (GPA) of 2.0.
+Graduate good standing requires a cumulative GPA of 2.7.
 Grade point average and good academic standing do not guarantee acceptance into an internship.
 Consult programs for details.

-Students can avoid probation and suspension by seeking help from instructors, academic advisors, academic coaches, writing tutors, and fellow students before their status is at risk.
-The earlier students seek support, the more likely they are to avert problems.
-Students should contact their academic advisor for referrals or specific assistance.
+Students can avoid probation and suspension by seeking help from instructors, academic advisors, academic coaches, writing tutors, and fellow students before their academic standing is at risk.
+The earlier students seek support, the more likely they are to avoid academic difficulty.
+Students should contact their academic advisor for specific assistance or referrals.

 Toll Free: 800-772-6951

 2130 Arapahoe Avenue

 Boulder, CO 80302